astral-sh/uv/docs/getting-started/features.md

 ## Next steps

-Read the [guides](../guides/index.md) for an introduction to each feature or check out [concept](../concepts/index.md) pages for in-depth details about uv's features.
+Read the [guides](../guides/index.md) for an introduction to each feature, check out [concept](../concepts/index.md) pages for in-depth details about uv's features, or learn how to [get help](./help.md) if you run into any problems.